The galaxy halo formation in the absence of violent relaxation and a universal density profile of the halo center: Discussion

-Fig.~\ref{15fig4} represents density profile (\ref{15a20}) for $r_c=R_{vir}/20$.
-For comparison, Einasto profile with $n=0.5$ and $r_s=0.017 R_{vir}$ is also plotted.
-As we can see, the profiles are quite similar, i.e. (\ref{15a20}) has a core and is close to Einasto profile with $n=0.5$, which, in its turn, well fits observational dark matter profiles of galaxies \citep{mamon2011}.
-So profile (\ref{15a20}) is in agreement with observational data for, at least, some types of galaxies, but clearly disagrees with N-body simulations and observational data for galaxy clusters \citep{okabe2010}.
+Thus the supposition of the moderate energy evolution along offers an explanation of three observational properties of galactic haloes.
+The profile (\ref{15a20}) is in agreement with observational data for, at least, some types of galaxies, but clearly disagrees with N-body simulations and observational data for galaxy clusters \citep{okabe2010}.
 It suggests that the violent relaxation takes place in galaxy clusters but does not occur in galaxies.
 There can be various plausible explanations for it: baryon influence, warmth of the dark matter etc. However, the cause may be much simpler: galaxy clusters have low concentrations $c_{vir}=3-5$.
 Condition (\ref{15a1}) is very strict for an object with $c_{vir}=4$ (the energy of the majority of the particles should not change on more that $30$\%) and unsatisfiable for $c_{vir}<3$.
 Galaxies have significantly higher $c_{vir}$: $c_{vir}=15-20$ for massive galaxies and probably even higher for dwarf objects.
 So in order to be violent, the relaxation should change the energies of a significant part of the particles on $30-50$\% in the case of galaxy clusters and at least five times in the case of galaxies.
 Consequently, the relaxation may be violent enough to form cusps in galaxy clusters, but moderate in galaxies.